popousd/BugsZero-Kata/README.md

 [Bug teams](http://agileotter.blogspot.fr/2014/01/bug-teams-well-meaning-foolishness.html)

 ## Contribute
 Contributions of all forms are welcome.
 Submit another language by fork/merge-request.
-If you're missing something or hava a question please create an issue.
+If you're missing something or hava a question please create an issue..